ParmeshwarMurmu/Artists/README.md

 ## Authenticated Pages

-- User Cart Page
+- User Upload Art Page
-- User Order Page
+- User Post Page
 - User Profile Page
+- User Favourite Post Page

 **Note** *** In order to access these pages you need to login first.
 Without authentication you cannot access this page.